Kilo-Org/alex-treBENCH/.kilocode/rules/memory-bank/product.md

 1. **Lack of Standardized LLM Benchmarking**: Most benchmarks are either too academic or too narrow.
 Jeopardy questions provide a balanced mix of general knowledge, wordplay, and reasoning challenges.

-2. **Difficulty Comparing Models**: With dozens of LLMs available through OpenRouter, users need a systematic way to compare their capabilities, costs, and performance characteristics.
+2. **Difficulty Comparing Models**: With hundreds of LLMs available through OpenRouter, users need a systematic way to compare their capabilities, costs, and performance characteristics.

 3. **Cost-Performance Analysis**: Users need to understand the trade-offs between model accuracy, response time, and API costs to make informed decisions.